gbanne12/PowerAppTestTemplate/README.md

 If the ```config.json``` file exists these values will be used.

- - **appId**: The application id for accessing the app url directly
+ - **appId**: Required - The application id for accessing the app url directly
- - **username**: The email address for accessing the aplication
+ - **username**: Required - The email address for accessing the aplication
- - **password**: The coresponding password for the above username
+ - **password**: Required - The coresponding password for the above username
- - **secret**: The client secret from the above user's MFA device.
+ - **secret**: Optional - The client secret from the above user's MFA device.
 Can be obtained during setup of the MFA device.
 See https://github.com/microsoft/EasyRepro?tab=readme-ov-file#mfa-support
- - **copilotEnabled** - true if the copilot pane is enabled for the power app, false if not
+ - **copilotEnabled** - Optional - true if the copilot pane is enabled for the power app, defaults to false

- Example config.json file:
+ Example ```config.json``` file:

  ```typescript
 {